-B. The Sociological Perspective of Aceh's Economic Rights as Mandated in the Helsinki Agreement with regards to Act No. 11/2006
+B. The Sociological Perspective of Aceh's Economic Rights as Mandated in the Helsinki Agreement with regards to Act No. 11/2006 solidarity rights (Gardbaum, 2017).

-The idea of economic rights belongs to three categories of human rights generation inspired by the three normative themes of the French revolution.
-The first generation consists of civil and political rights, the second generation consists of economic, social, and cultural rights, and the third generation includes solidarity rights (Gardbaum, 2017).
 Meanwhile, the rights to social security, work, education, a healthy environment, oil and natural gas resources, hydrocarbons, and many other rights inspired economic rights (Nolan, 2014).
-Indeed, these rights require state intervention to achieve equitable production and fairness of distribution following the socialism philosophy (Weston, 1993)
+Indeed, these rights require state intervention to achieve equitable production and fairness of distribution following the socialism philosophy (Weston, 1993).